EFL Movie Study Guide for:

 statement not meant to be taken literally.

-to kill someone else (the Mafia has many “hit men,” so fear is one of
+kill someone else (the Mafia has many “hit men,” so fear is one of their

-people who came to your door to sell you things (this was particularly
+who came to your door to sell you things (this was particularly common in

-an offensive term referring to a boy who does not act in a masculine way
+offensive term referring to a boy who does not act in a masculine way (a boy

-sport where contestants try to shoot a clay plate as it flies through the
+where contestants try to shoot a clay plate as it flies through the air

 state nuthouse: a